vfarcic/devops24/manuscript/01-sts.md

 Judging by the age of the claims, we can see that they followed the same pattern as the Pods.
 They are approximately a minute apart.
 The StatefulSet created the first Pod and used the claim template to create a PersistentVolume and attach it.
 Later on, it continued to the second Pod and the claim, and after that with the third.
 Pods are created sequentially, and each generated a new PersistentVolumeClaim.

-If a Pod is (re)scheduled due to a failure or a rolling update, it'll continue using the same PersistentVolumeClaim and, as a result, keep using the same PersistentVolume.
-Pods and volumes became inseparable.
+If a Pod is (re)scheduled due to a failure or a rolling update, it'll continue using the same PersistentVolumeClaim and, as a result, it will keep using the same PersistentVolume,making Pods and volumes inseparable.

 ![Figure 1-2: Each Pod created through the StatefulSet gets a PersistentVolume (AWS variation)](images/ch01/sts.png)